pt314/Minesweeper/README.md

   Surrounding cells are only cleared if the starting cell has been previously cleared and the number of surrounding flags is equal to the number of surrounding mines.

 - Remove mine (Ctrl + Shift + click):
-  Removes a mine from a cell, and clears the cell and other surrounding cells.
+  Removes a mine from a cell, and clears the cell and other surrounding cells without mines.
 Does nothing if cell is not mined.
+  This makes the game easier, so by default is is disabled and there is an option to enable it.

 Game timer